 Q: What are the clinic hours?

-A: Killens Reid Physiotherapy Clinic is open Monday to Thursday, 7 am – 7 pm, and Fridays, 7 am – 3 pm.
+A: Killens Reid Physiotherapy Clinic is open Monday to Friday, 7 am – 7 pm.
 Please contact the clinic via telephone or email to book an appointment.

 Click to Download your Intake form here